robr345/PDP-11-Control-Panel/README.md

 Aux  -  Programmed to Start/Stop the LTC clock.

-The control panel requires 5v DC to operate, plug the 10 pin connectector into your backplain or used the seperate connectors to directly wire the control panel the the backplain.
+The control panel requires 5v DC to operate, plug the 10 pin connectector into your backplain or use the seperate connectors to directly wire the control panel the the backplain.

 # Bill of Materials